carloselpapa10/mainclass/6. Eventuate TRAM Saga/README.md

 ### Sample Description

 Order Service
-- Receive an ProductInfo object and CustomerId.
+- Receive a ProductInfo object and CustomerId.
 - Create an order with order state completed = false
 - Send a request to Customer Service to check if the customer exists.
 - Send a request to Invoice Service to generate an invoice order.